latest nhpb_banner 1__compressed2

 Legal Assistance - Legal Services of South Carolina offers several programs using free or volunteer lawyers.
 There are resources that will provide state residents with tips, free legal consultations and advice.
 Find free legal aid in South Carolina.

 Crisis Assistance for Bills - If you or your family are faced with an emergency and have no other options available, then the Salvation Army may be able to offer immediate financial help.
-They have centers across South Carolina, and may have cash assistance for paying bills, rent, housing, medications, hotel rooms and more.
+They have centers across South Carolina. the faith based charity may have cash assistance for paying bills, rent, housing, medications, hotel rooms and more.
 Read more Salvation Army SC financial help.

 Senior Programs in South Carolina - Residents who are 55 or older can contact the Office of Aging.
 This non-profit organization administers resources specifically for seniors.
 Programs include emergency rent, food, transportation, affordable subsidized housing for senior citizens and information on medical or health care.
 Or apply for Meals on Wheels or free transportation for Medicaid patients in SC.
 Click here for Agency on Aging and Senior Help in SC.